 Patriot P5 Energizer

-Our most economical line of energizers, which makes them very popular with our customers.
-Advanced low impedance electric fence energizer.
-Dual purpose: can be plugged in or used with a 12v battery.
-We like them for their combination of versatility, portability and value.
-Very popular for using with poultry operations, but is also used for many other applications
+We like it for its combination of versatility, portability and value.
+Very popular for using with poultry operations, but is also used for many other applications.

 - 1 mile of 3 strand cattle fence